 A limit order is set to match and fill when market price hits the limit you have set.

-Limit Order is the default option you will use on the Order Form in both spot trading and margin trading modes (margin and Liquid Infinity).
+Limit Order is the default option you will use on the Order Form in both spot trading and margin trading modes.
 Limit order is used to prevent slippage that is often caused by big market orders.

 Below is a screenshot of the Order Form set to Limit order on the BTC/USD pair.